Frederic T. Greenhalge

-Frederic Thomas Greenhalge (born Greenhalgh) (July 19, 1842 – March 5, 1896) was a British-born lawyer and politician in the United States state of Massachusetts.
-He served in the United States House of Representatives and was the state's 38th governor.
+Frederic Thomas Greenhalge (born Greenhalgh) (July 19, 1842 – March 5, 1896) was an American lawyer and politician in Massachusetts.
+He served in the United States House of Representatives and was the 38th governor of Massachusetts.
 He was elected three consecutive times, but died early in his third term.
 He was the state's first foreign-born governor.

 Early years

 Frederic Thomas Greenhalge was born in Clitheroe, Lancashire, England, U.K. on July 19, 1842, to William Greenhalgh and Jane (Slater) Greenhalgh.
 He was the only son (of seven children).
 His father, the supervisor of a printing operation, was descended from the Greenhalghs, a family of longstanding note in Lancashire.
 The family moved first to Eshton and then Edenfield, where the young Greenhalge (who would change the spelling of his name as an adult) attended private school.
 In 1855 the family immigrated to Lowell, Massachusetts, where the father had been offered a job heading the printing department of the Merrimack Manufacturing Company.

 Greenhalge attended the public schools of Lowell, where he excelled academically and participated in debating societies.
 In 1859, he enrolled in Harvard College, where he was a member of the Institute of 1770 and was well regarded as a debater.
 He left Harvard after three years because his father died, the family finances having suffered a setback due mill closures caused by the American Civil War.
-He briefly taught school in Chelmsford, Massachusetts and studied law.
+He briefly taught school in Chelmsford, Massachusetts, and studied law.
 In 1863, he sought to enlist in the Union Army, but was rejected on account of poor health.
 He instead secured a civilian job work as a commissary for the army at New Bern, North Carolina.
 There he contracted malaria, and was sent home in April 1864.
 He resumed his study of the law, was admitted to the bar in Lowell in 1865.

 On October 1, 1872, Greenhalge married Isabella (or Isabel) Nesmith, the daughter of John Nesmith, Lieutenant Governor of Massachusetts during the war.
 They had three children: Nesmith Greenhalge (1873–1874), Frederic B. Greenhalge (1875–?), and Harriet Nesmith Greenhalge (1878–?).